 The concept of integrating ERP with the Magento B2B portal has turned out to be quite beneficial for business owners.
-The benefits of Integrating ERP is innumerable.
-For starters, it makes the business process optimized and efficient thus saving your lots and lots of time and energy.
+The benefits of Integrating ERP are innumerable.
+For starters, it makes the business process optimized and efficient thus saving you lots of time and energy.

-With help of cloud-based solutions, Integrated ERP can reduce the physical distance between your business locations to zero.
+With the help of our cloud-based solutions, Integrated ERP can reduce the physical distance between your business locations to zero.

 The purpose of ERP integration is to make the data flow from one system to another within a business.
-The data structure varies system to system and it is then challenging to integrate two or more system.
-It makes integration more crucial and needs to handle integration more properly while mapping Magento’s attributes with attributes of the ERP module.
+The data structure varies from system to system which then challenges to integrate two or more systems.
+This makes integration more crucial as it needs to handle integration more properly while mapping Magento’s attributes with attributes of the ERP module.

 Another factor that decreases the conversion rates is ‘not able to find the right product’.
-If you are able to land your customer on the right product page with fewer efforts then the chances of converting your customer’s visit into a purchase become high.
-A Good navigation system also benefits your business by being able to view other related products.
-The web usability concept in design and development always help the customer to easily navigate throughout the website and find the desired product.
+If you can land your customer on the right product page with fewer efforts then the chances of converting your customer visit into a potential purchaser become quite high.
+A good navigation system also benefits your business by being able to view other related products.
+The web usability concept in design and development always helps the customer to easily navigate throughout the website and find the desired product.
 This also increases the flawless trading on the website.

-This case will specially be helpful in B2B.
+This case will especially be helpful in B2B.

 8) Tax Configuration and Tax compliance :

-The taxation rules are always simpler when selling to end customer as they are the ultimate taxpayers.
-But in the case of B2B, the policy changes.
-For a business owner who is selling to a retailer or wholesaler or any other kind of reseller need to produce different documents for Tax compliance.
+The taxation rules are always simpler when selling to end customers as they are the ultimate taxpayers.
+But in case of B2B, the policy changes.
+For a business owner who is selling to a retailer or wholesaler or any other kind of reseller they need to produce different documents for the purpose of Tax compliance.

 9) MultiWare house :

-A business with multiware house always faces below problems while they sell products online and they do not have a proper multiware house management system.
-B2B business web store owners with multiware houses are always surrounded with below questions:
+A business with a multiware house always faces problems while they sell products online and do not have a proper multiware house management system.
+B2B business web store owners with multiware houses are always surrounded with questions below: